Introduction

 Vald logo

-Vald is a cloud-native, distributed vector search engine optimized for fast and scalable approximate nearest neighbor (ANN) search.
-It uses the NGT algorithm to enable high-speed similarity search across datasets, supporting billions of high-dimensional vectors.
-Designed with Kubernetes in mind, Vald provides horizontal scalability and fault tolerance.
+Vald is an open-source, cloud-native distributed vector search engine for fast approximate nearest neighbor (ANN) search.
+It is built on a microservices architecture with a high affinity for Kubernetes and uses the NGT algorithm to search neighbors across billions of high-dimensional vectors.

 Key features include: